-The new Aged Care Act introduced on 1 July 2025, introduced a statement of rights, which outlines the rights of older people when accessing aged care services.
+The new Aged Care Act introduces a statement of rights, which outlines the rights of older people when accessing aged care services.
 These rights are designed to put older people and their needs at the centre of the aged care system.
 The statement of rights includes the right for every individual to: